Small-to-Medium Business Rebates Available Now!

 What rebates are available?

-SVCE rebates are available for any small and medium sized business.
-If your building is less than 50,000 sq. ft., and uses less than 250,000 kWh and 25,000 therms in a year, you qualify!
+SVCE rebates are available for any small and medium sized business or municipal building.
+We accept applications submitted by the Business Owner, Property Owner, Property Manager, Lease Holder, City, or Contractor (on behalf of Business/Property Owner).
+If your building uses less than 1,000,000 kWh and 40,000 therms in a year, you qualify!

 SVCE will award rebates up to the dollar amount described below.
 Rebates are not to exceed the project costs.